 Drawbacks of Arbitration

 You may wonder why you should care where your claims get heard, as long as they are heard somewhere.
-An arbitration differs from a court case in several ways and many of these differences work against employees.
-Most important is the fact that an arbitrator hears both sides while most cases only have one side present their story to a jury with no chance for rebuttal or cross examination which makes it more difficult to win than just presenting evidence by yourself – not being able to question witnesses removes some opportunities because there’s less opportunity for clarification on testimony.
-Juries often take pity on employee defendants (though sometimes this can be bad), but again without having any input from counterparty along with lack of questioning & chances at refutation.
+An arbitration differs from a court case in several ways; many differences work against employees.
+Most important is that an arbitrator hears both sides, while most cases only have one side present their story to a jury with no chance for rebuttal or cross-examination.
+This makes it more difficult to win than just presenting evidence by yourself – not being able to question witnesses removes some opportunities because there’s less opportunity for clarification on testimony.
+Juries often pity employee defendants (though sometimes this can be bad), but again without having any input from counterparts, along with a lack of questioning & chances at refutation.

-In contrast to the court system, arbitration limits both parties from accessing too much information about each other’s case.
-This is usually more beneficial for employers because they are in possession of most documents and data relating to an employee’s situation at work; however, this can be detrimental as well if a worker has been wrongfully terminated or unfairly compensated.
-The arbitrator cannot rule on his/her own decision which makes it less appealing than going through trial with a higher authority that could potentially overrule previous verdicts- but still leaves the opportunity open.
+In contrast to the court system, arbitration limits both parties from accessing too much information about each other’s cases.
+It is usually more beneficial for employers because they possess most documents and data relating to an employee’s situation at work.
+However, this can be detrimental if a worker has been wrongfully terminated or unfairly compensated.
+The arbitrator cannot rule on their own decision, which makes it less appealing than going through trial with a higher authority that could potentially overrule previous verdicts- but still leaves the opportunity open.

-In comparison with trials by courts, employment cases go into arbitration limiting either side access to vital records such as those belonging only to one party making them advantageous towards said employer who would have all relevant info pertaining
+In comparison with trials by courts, employment cases go into arbitration, limiting either side’s access to vital records such as those belonging only to one party, making them advantageous towards the said employer, who would have all relevant info pertaining

 - No appeals